I. Prep School Origins

 - Paul Weilmuenster retired in 2019 after 28 years at Uni.
 Joining him in retirement was Dr. Jeanette Nuckolls, Steve Rayburn, Greg Smith and Gwyn Ortiz.

-- Craig Russell, Math teacher, retired in 2020 after 22 years at Uni.
+- Craig Russell retired in 2020 after 22 years as a math teacher.

 - Dr. Elizabeth Majerus was named the Interim Director in August 2019, and was named permanent Director in April 2021.